-The Premier’s Youth Initiative (PYI) is a pilot program designed to support young people aged 16-17 who are leaving Out of Home Care (OOHC) and who are vulnerable to homelessness to live independently.
+The Premier’s Youth Initiative (PYI) aims to prevent homelessness among young people leaving Out of Home Care (OOHC) or Permanency Support by diverting them from the homelessness service system.
 Veritas House is delivering the program in Western NSW in partnership with youth specialist housing provider, My Foundations Youth Housing.
 Young people are provided with a combination of personal advice, education and employment mentoring, transitional accommodation and support to secure long-term accommodation.

 - Identify and target young people leaving OOHC in Western NSW, who are at risk of homelessness, before they enter crisis – enabling services to intervene early and divert them from entering the homelessness service system altogether, where possible.

 - Ensure young people in Western NSW who do not have established networks and case managed aftercare support are supported by a Personal Advisor.
 This support will continue for the duration of the initiative, and aims to support a young person leaving OOHC to:

 - establish a life-long habit of growing and maintaining personal support networks

 - navigate mainstream and specialist services as required

 - Provide support to young people in Western NSW to establish single occupant and shared accommodation via subsidised head-leased properties.
 This objective will enable young people to remain in locations where they have established support networks, following the end of or exit from PYI.

 - Provide transitional support to young people in Western NSW to build their capacity to establish and maintain long-term accommodation.
 There will be an emphasis on building capacity to establish and maintain share accommodation.
 This transitional support will be provided for up to three years of the PYI initiative.